 We ask you to acknowledge that you received support from the Canada Council for the Arts in any communications related to your work, your project(s), and/or your organization’s activities for which you received our support.

-In written communications, please pair the Canada Council for the Arts’ logo (downloadable below) with the following written message in both official languages:
+In written communications, please pair the Canada Council for the Arts’ logo (downloadable below) with the following written message:

 We acknowledge the support of the Canada Council for the Arts.

 Make sure your written acknowledgement uses the name of the Canada Council for the Arts’ name in full (do not shorten it to CCA or Canada Council).

 Where do I include an acknowledgement?

 Include an acknowledgement of our support at events, online and on social media, and in press releases and other promotional material related to your work, your project(s), and/or your organization’s activities for which you received Canada Council for the Arts support.

 |Online and on social media||

 |Press releases and other media promotional material||

 The Canada Council for the Arts is Canada’s public arts funder, with a mandate to foster and promote the study and enjoyment of, and the production of works in, the arts.
 The Council champions and invests in artistic excellence through a broad range of grants, services, prizes and payments to professional Canadian artists and arts organizations.
 Its work ensures that excellent, vibrant and diverse art and literature engages Canadians, enriches their communities and reaches markets around the world.
 The Council also raises public awareness and appreciation of the arts through its communications, research and arts promotion activities.
 It is responsible for the Canadian Commission for UNESCO, which promotes the values and programs of UNESCO in Canada to contribute to a more peaceful, equitable and sustainable future.
 The Canada Council Art Bank operates art rental programs and helps further public engagement with contemporary arts.